ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/defining-a-schema/subscriptions.md

 ## ITopicEventReceiver

 If more complex topics are required, we can use the `ITopicEventReceiver` with a separate subscriber method.
-Resolver method can point to the subscriber method using `With` argument on the `Subscribe`.
+The resolver method can point to the subscriber method using the `With` argument on the `SubscribeAttribute`.

 ```csharp